-These centers field or place calls or deals with both inbound and outbound calls.
+These centers field or place calls or deal with both inbound and outbound calls.
 Call center flexibility lets companies merge representatives’ roles and skills for better efficiency.

 Here are the purposes of call centers:

-- Information gathering: Call centers to gather information from leads and customer feedback by calling them and conducting short surveys.
-This helps call centers determine which product and service best serve client needs in the future.
+- Information gathering: Call centers gather information from leads and customer feedback by calling and conducting short surveys.
+This helps call centers to determine which products and services will best serve client needs in the future.

-- Fraud prevention: Call centers also prevent fraud by having a team of representatives follows up on transactions and purchases.
+- Fraud prevention: Call centers also prevent fraud by having a team of representatives follow up on transactions and purchases.

 - Telemarketing: One of the most popular uses of call centers is telemarketing.
-The cost of outsourcing this function is often less expensive than managing it in-house.
+Outsourcing this function is often less expensive than managing it in-house.

 - Collection: Agents can place collection calls for late payments.
 Outsourcing this function is a great way to consistently follow up on unpaid bills without managing them in-house.